org-mushroom-kingdom/ttn-workflows/README.md

 The code here is used as a supplement to the Medium article TODO LINK!!
 'Triggering a Github Actions Workflow Without Merging Into Main'.
 Refer to that article for additional context and details.

-This scenario is somewhat unique: The goal here is to show how a workflow (TODO NAME) can be triggered when it is not merged into the repository default branch (the default branch is main for ttn-workflows).
+This scenario is somewhat unique: The goal here is to show how a workflow (`non-main-workflow.yml`) can be triggered when it is not merged into the repository default branch (Note: the default branch is main for the ttn-workflows repository).
+Therefore, the workflow should be treated as if it weren't merged to main.

-At this point, readers might wonder why then, is the TODO NAME workflow merged in the default branch?
+At this point, readers might wonder why IS the `non-main-workflow.yml` workflow merged in the default branch?
 The purpose is simple: to archive those ways such a workflow could be triggered.
 Readers are encouraged to copy this workflow file and test it out on their own repo.

 ### Manual Testing

 TODO THE NAME OF THE GAME

 To experiment triggering a workflow that has not been merged to main, try the following:

 1. Fork the ttn-workflows repo
 2. Copy the non-main-workflow.yml code somewhere or save it to a file.
 3. In a commit, delete the non-main-workflow.yml from the main branch.
 4. Push the commit
-5. Make a new feature branch (Ctrl+Shift+N if using Github Desktop)
+5. Make a new feature branch, which will be referred to in this documentation as your-feature-branch.
+(Note: Use Ctrl+Shift+N if using Github Desktop)
 6. Make a new file called non-main-workflow.yml.
 7. Paste in the code you copied from Step 2 into this file. <br>
 - Update the ref: in actions/checkout to reference your feature branch. <br>